michaliskambi/ntfs-cp-recursive/README.md

 * `--depth DEPTH` : limit recursion depth.
 Use -1 (default) to not limit depth.

 * `--dry-run` : do not copy files or create directories.
-Only list what would be done.
+In effect we will only list what would be done.

+* `--exclude MASK` : add given mask to exclude directories and files from copying.
+Use it multiple times to exclude many things.

 ```
 # Copy stuff from c:/cygwin64/home/michalis on Windows.